Data Guide

 This approach gives a conservative result grounded in official published series, which is especially useful when you want to compare nominal money versus real buying power.

 If you use this together with investment scenarios, you can better understand the difference between portfolio growth and what that growth may actually buy later.
+A nominal portfolio that doubled may have only grown 40% in real purchasing power if inflation was high during the period.

 Source type: official public inflation statistics (CPI)